Skip to content

 - https://docs.python-requests.org/en/master/objects.inv

-When importing an inventory, you enable automatic cross-references to other documentation sites like the standard library docs or any third-party package docs.
-Typically, you want to import the inventories of your project's dependencies, at least those that are used in the public API.
+When loading an inventory, you enable automatic cross-references to other documentation sites like the standard library docs or any third-party package docs.
+Typically, you want to load the inventories of your project's dependencies, at least those that are used in the public API.

 See mkdocstrings' documentation on inventories for more details.

-Additionally, the Python handler accepts a domains option in the import items, which allows to select the inventory domains to select.
+Additionally, the Python handler accepts a domains option in the inventory options, which allows to select the inventory domains to load.
 By default the Python handler only selects the py domain (for Python objects).
 You might find useful to also enable the std domain:

 mkdocs.yml